Escape the Strip: 7 Best Easy Hikes Near Las Vegas

 Upper Las Vegas Valley

-The hike is very easy, making it perfect for families with little ones, or those just looking for a quick walk or trail run without venturing too far from Las Vegas.
-I live just a few miles from the monument, and it makes for a great change of pace from running on sidewalks past people’s houses without me needing to drive for longer than my run would last.
+The hike is very easy, making it perfect for families with little ones, or those just looking for a quick walk or trail run family-friendly hike in Las Vegas.
+I live just a few miles from the monument, and it makes for a great change of pace from running on sidewalks past people’s houses without needing to drive for longer than my run would last.

 First Creek Canyon Trail (to the Grotto)